University Administrative Policies

 2. Governance

 The Board of Regents is the governing authority for all UNM museums and collections.
 Each museum or collection is administered through an appropriate UNM administrative unit and, with the exception of the Harwood Museum of Art, resides in a college or school.
 Museum directors and collection administrators report to the appropriate dean or assigned supervisor, with the exception of the Harwood Museum of Art whose director reports to the Governing Board of the Harwood Foundation, and are responsible for implementing policies and procedures to ensure protection and enhancement of collections and related programs.
 The UNM Museum Council is responsible for reviewing museum and collection policies, and procedures to ensure compliance with the specific standards of their respective academic disciplines.
 The Museum Council may raise any concerns with the Provost and the University President, including recommendations for funding to ensure UNM’s museums and collections can fulfill their mission and are adequately protected.
-The UNM Museum Council membership shall include the museum directors or their designees; the director of the Museum Studies program; a member representing the museum collection managers; the University President's designee; the Provost's designee; the University Architect or designee; a member representing the Department of Safety and Risk Services; a member representing the UNM Public Art Collection; and two faculty members, one each from the College of Fine Arts and the College of Arts and Sciences who are appointed by their respective deans.
+The UNM Museum Council membership shall include the museum directors or their designees; the director of the Museum Studies program; a member representing the museum collection managers; the University President's designee; the Provost's designee; the University Architect or designee; a member representing the Department of Risk Services; a member representing the UNM Public Art Collection; and two faculty members, one each from the College of Fine Arts and the College of Arts and Sciences who are appointed by their respective deans.

 3. Operating Principles